Waratep/tensailab-mbd/RPi/README.md

 ## Test
 1. Open **RPi.slx** library.
-2. Connect Arduino or mbed boards with code to send binary 8-bit values from 0 - 250 stepping by 10 to connect.
+2. Connect an Arduino board with **demoACMserial_Arduino** code to send binary 8-bit values from 0 - 250 stepping by 10 and receive reply to ON/OFF the on-board LED.
 3. Run **demoACMserial.slx** model in External Mode.
 4. Expected to see blinking LED with value on Display block on computer.